 - professional business experience would be an asset

 To become an Ignite mentor, please submit a Mentor Application Form.

-As our apprentices work toward achieving their Grade 12 General Equivalency Diploma (GED) in the areas of math, science, social studies, reading comprehension and writing skills, some find the need for extra assistance.
-The tutoring requirements of apprentices vary depending on the individual academic supports needed during a program cycle of 6 months in class.
+As our students work toward achieving their Grade 12 General Equivalency Diploma (GED) in the areas of math, science, social studies, reading comprehension and writing skills, some find the need for extra assistance.
+The tutoring requirements of students vary depending on the individual academic supports needed during a program cycle of 6 months in class.

-- be available to work on-site at Ignite at a time that is convenient for you and the apprentice—during the hours of 8:00 a.m. - 4:30 p.m., Monday to Friday
+- be available to work on-site at Ignite at a time that is convenient for you and the student—during the hours of 8:00 a.m. - 4:30 p.m., Monday to Friday

 - a genuine desire to help a young person succeed

 - a knowledge of the subject area